Oat Bran (Beta-Glucan)

 1

-Whitehead 2014 — Meta-Analysis of Oat Beta-Glucan Cholesterol RCTs (Pivotal)
+Evidence Synthesis of Oat Beta-Glucan Cholesterol Clinical Trial (Pivotal)

-Meta-analysis of 28 RCTs comparing ≥3 g/day oat beta-glucan (OBG) with appropriate control.
+Pooled analysis of 28 clinical trials comparing ≥3 g/day oat beta-glucan (OBG) with appropriate control.
 Systematic search of PubMed, AGRICOLA, Scopus 1966-2013 plus in-house CreaNutrition AG study reports.

 2

-Ho 2016 — Oat Beta-Glucan for CVD Risk Reduction Meta-Analysis
+Oat Beta-Glucan for CVD Risk Reduction Evidence Synthesis

-Systematic review and meta-analysis of RCTs ≥3 weeks comparing oat beta-glucan-enriched diets vs control on LDL-cholesterol, non-HDL-cholesterol, and apolipoprotein B.
+Evidence review and pooled analysis of clinical trials ≥3 weeks comparing oat beta-glucan-enriched diets vs control on LDL-cholesterol, non-HDL-cholesterol, and apolipoprotein B.

 Confirmed significant reductions in LDL cholesterol, non-HDL cholesterol, and apoB — the latter two being more comprehensive markers of atherogenic lipoprotein burden.
 Strengthens the cardiovascular risk reduction case beyond simple LDL.
 Concluded oat beta-glucan provides clinically meaningful CVD risk reduction at ≥3 g/day.